zipvilization/Zipvilization/world/solumtools/index.md

 # The Basic Model

-At the blockchain level, Zipvilization begins with technical facts:
+At the technical layer, Zipvilization begins with measurable facts:

 - addresses,
 - balances,
 - transfers,
 - supply,
+- contract state,
 - Pool state,
 - burn,
 - blocks,
 - contract events,
 - and transaction history.

-Those facts are precise, but they are not yet expressed in the language of Zipvilization.
+Those facts are precise.

+But they are not yet expressed in the language of Zipvilization.

-Canonical rules provide the translation.
+Canonical rules provide the relationship between both languages.

-SolumTools applies those rules deterministically and exposes the resulting state.
+SolumTools applies those rules and exposes the resulting state.

-**BLOCKCHAIN STATE + CANONICAL RULES**
+**BLOCKCHAIN + CONTRACT + POOL + BLOCK PROGRESSION**
 ↓
-**SOLUMTOOLS** — Read → Derive → Expose
+**CANONICAL RULES**
 ↓
+**SOLUMTOOLS** — Read → Derive → Translate → Expose
+↓
 **SOLUMWORLD** — World-scale graphical representation
 ↓
-**SOLUMVIEW** — Colonist and Territory-scale exploration
+**SOLUMVIEW** — Detailed exploration inside Territory

 In simple terms:

 > **SolumTools = Data**
+>
 > **SolumWorld = World**
+>
-> **SolumView = Zoom**
+> **SolumView = Inside**

-The three layers are related, but they are not interchangeable.
+The three layers are connected.

+They are not interchangeable.

 ---

-# Read → Derive → Expose
+# Read → Derive → Translate → Expose

-The function of SolumTools can be reduced to three operations.
+The function of SolumTools can be reduced to four operations.

 ## Read

-Observe relevant public blockchain information.
+Observe relevant blockchain information.

 Balances.